sidsenkumar11/RTP/README.txt

 Notes:
 	-d denotes enabling debug mode.
 	   This flag can only be put after IP and port number if IP and port number are entered.

+	-r use real TCP instead of RTP

 ------------------------------
 1) To specify an IP and Port:
 ------------------------------
 python3 FTA-client.py <IP_address> <port_num>

-If no IP and port are specified, the default is 127.0.1.1:8080
+If no IP and port are specified, the default is 127.0.0.1:8080

 -----------
 2) Example